Marketing and advertising

 - Online Advertisements (Google Adwords, Groupon, Scoupon), and

-- any marketing by third parties that relates to your RTO or to any training and assessment that you provide (or that is delivered on your behalf).
+- any marketing by third parties that relates to your RTO or to any training and assessment that you provide.

 Your RTO is also subject to all relevant consumer protection law that applies in any jurisdiction where you operate.

 Your RTO must honour all commitments made in any marketing or advertising materials.

 All information on any advertising or marketing material referring to your RTO and training and assessment must be accurate.